ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 --- abstract

 This document specifies instance-related messages to be used in conjunction with the Semantic Definition Format (SDF) for Data and Interactions of Things (draft-ietf-asdf-sdf).
-Split into four "archetype", the shape of the instance-related messages is governed by corresponding SDF models.
+Split into four "archetypes", instance-related messages are always governed by SDF models, strictly separating instance and class information.
-Context information plays a crucial role both for lifecycle management and the interaction with devices using communication protocols.
+Lastly, context information plays a crucial role both for lifecycle management and actual device interaction.

 [^status]